There are a bazillion and a half things you can do to heal anxiety.

 Then you have to let yourself nourish your roots every once in a while, resting and gathering energy beneath the surface.

-Anxiety happens when you try to bloom all the time.
+Anxiety happens when you try to force yourself to bloom all the time.

 To heal anxiety, you need more than just sleep.